Fundamentals Class (includes Weapon Techniques)

 Q. How much experience does Nippon Kan have in teaching Aikido to beginners?

-- Since Nippon Kan opened in 1978, over 25,000 students have participated in Nippon Kan Beginning Aikido classes.
+- With over 40 years of experience, Nippon Kan opened in 1978 and has had over 25,000 students participate in Nippon Kan Beginning Aikido classes.

 Q. Will I be able to do a martial art if I have no experience?

 - In our experience, a few of our beginning students have done martial arts in the past, but most students have had no experience in the martial arts before coming to Nippon Kan.
-Our beginning classes are carefully crafted to appeal to beginning students with no martial art experience and are fun and engaging!
+Our beginning classes are carefully crafted to appeal to beginning students with no martial art experience and are fun and engaging by offering the fundamental movements and foundational training for those students who have more experience!

 Q. How many students will be in the Beginner’s class?